Richard Henry Dana Jr.: Career

 On his return, Dana was appointed by President Abraham Lincoln as United States Attorney for Massachusetts.
 In his argument before the U.S. Supreme Court in the Prize Cases, which upheld Lincoln's blockade of Southern ports, he greatly increased an already brilliant legal reputation.
 He spoke out in favor of African-American voting, education, property, and firearms ownership, stating:

-His sentiments were echoed by future U.S. President James A. Garfield in his speeches, who wholeheartedly agreed with Dana's message.
+His sentiments were echoed by future U.S. President James A. Garfield in his speeches, who agreed with Dana's message.

+Personal life

+On August 25, 1841, Dana married Sarah Watson of Wethersfield, Connecticut.
+The oldest of their six children, Richard Henry Dana III, married Edith Longfellow, daughter of Henry Wadsworth Longfellow.